Selective Replay Enhances Learning in Online Continual Analogical Reasoning: Results

 In the unbalanced case, all selective replay methods had statistically significant performance differences compared to the Random selection policy, and we found that all selective replay strategies had statistically significant performance differences compared to the Min Replays policy (for all comparisons, $P < 0.001)$.
 In the balanced case, only the Min Margin and Min Replays methods had statistically significant performance differences compared to the Random baseline (for both, $P < 0.001)$, and only Random was statistically significant from Min Replays ($P < 0.001)$.

-We also performed statistical significance tests of each unbalanced selection method with its associated balanced counterpart and found that only the unbalanced Max Loss and Min Replays strategies were statistically significant from their balanced variants (without Holm-Bonferroni correction).
+We also performed significance tests of each unbalanced selection method with its associated balanced counterpart and found that only the unbalanced Max Loss and Min Replays strategies were statistically significant from their balanced variants (without Holm-Bonferroni correction).
 We also ran a paired t-test of an average of the final results from all selection methods in the unbalanced versus balanced settings and failed to reject the null hypothesis of equal means without Holm-Bonferroni correction ($P = 0.08$).
-This indicates there is, on average, no statistical significance between the unbalanced and balanced sampling strategies.
+Thus, on average there is no statistical significance between the unbalanced and balanced sampling strategies.

 Fig.~\ref{fig:selective-replay-hist} shows histograms of the number of training samples with their associated number of replays after the completion of stream training for each unbalanced selection method.
 Qualitatively, the histograms for the Random and Max Time strategies, which performed the worst, look similar.
 Both histograms have the most samples with the fewest replays across all histograms and also have the most replays of the first task.
 These results suggest the poor performance of these methods was due to overplaying a small set of examples, while underplaying many other examples.
 Visually, the Min Confidence, Min Margin, Min Logit Dist, and Max Loss replay distributions look similar and performed similarly.
 The most unique distribution is from the top-performing Min Replays strategy, which has the fewest samples with the fewest replays and a more uniform replay count across all tasks compared to the other histograms.